DeepWave-KAUST/DiffusionDAS_Denoising-pub/README.md

 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-DW0094 - Omar M. Saad and Tariq Alkhalifah (2025) Self-supervised Diffusion Model for Distributed Acoustic Sensing Data Denoising.
+Omar M. Saad and Tariq Alkhalifah (2026) Self-supervised Diffusion Model for Distributed Acoustic Sensing Data Denoising, Geophysical Prospective.